nickyiliwang0000/h/react-and-firebase/lifecycles.md

   }

   componentDidMount() {
-    //  invoked immediately after a component is mounted }
+    // here is anything we want to happen immediately after the component renders - like grab our AJAX data }

   componentDidUpdate() {
     // here is anything we want to happen when a component is updated like when props or state change }

-  componentDidMount() {
-    // here is anything we want to happen after the component renders - like grab our AJAX data }

   render() {